ActiveEngagement/thegru/README.md

 #### `cards_file`

 OPTIONAL.
-Override the file in which card ids are stored.
+Override or disable the file in which card ids are stored.

 You may customize the path to the [cards file](#the-cards-file), in which uploaded card ids are stored, with this input.

+If `false` is passed, the cards file will not be used.
+Cards will not be updated in Guru; they will always be re-created.
+This option can be useful in creation-only scenarios.

 #### `update_all`